danielnbarbosa/angela/README.md

 The below process works for MacOS, but should be easily adopted for Windows.
 For AWS see separate [instructions](docs/run_in_aws.md).

 #### Step 1: Install dependencies
 Create an [anaconda](https://www.anaconda.com/download/) environment that contains all the required dependencies to run the project.
 If you want to work with mujoco environments see additional [requirements](docs/mujoco_setup.md).
+Note that ppaquette_gym_super_mario downgrades gym to 0.10.5.

 ```
 git clone https://github.com/danielnbarbosa/angela.git